SeldonIO/seldon-core/docs/source/contents/pipelines/index.md

 # Pipelines

 Pipelines allow models to be connected into flows of data transformations.
-This allows more complex machine learning pipelines to be created with multiple modles, feature transformations and monitoring components such as drift and outlier detectors.
+This allows more complex machine learning pipelines to be created with multiple models, feature transformations and monitoring components such as drift and outlier detectors.

 ## Creating Pipelines